The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Introduction

-Charged bunches, especially those for curvature radiation, may be surrounded by a dense plasma within the magnetosphere \citep{GJ1969}.
-Plasma oscillations work against radiation by bunches, which would suppress the emission power. \cite{Gil04} considered a point-like charge moving relativistically in a infinite circular magnetic field surrounded by a uniform cold plasma oscillating at a fix point and found a suppression factor of curvature radiation, which is $\ll 1$ (see Eq.(\ref{eq:fGil}) below).
-Assuming that the FRB emission originates from one bunch, \cite{Lyubarsky21} calculated the value of suppression factor in the context of FRBs and found that it is a very small value, i.e. $f_{\rm cur}^{\rm Gil} \sim 10^{-10}$, suggesting that the emitted power is about 10 orders of magnitude smaller than the vacuum case \citep{Rybicki1979,Jackson1998}. \cite{Lyubarsky21} therefore suggested that coherent curvature radiation is not a competitive mechanism to power FRB emission.
+Charged bunches, especially those for curvature radiation, may be surrounded by a dense plasma within the magnetosphere \citep{GJ1969} and be formed through two-stream instabilities.
+Plasma oscillations work against radiation by bunches, which would suppress the emission power. \cite{Gil04} considered a point-like charge moving relativistically in a circularly curved magnetic field with infinite strength, surrounded by a uniform cold plasma oscillating in response of bunch emission and found a suppression factor of curvature radiation, which is $\ll 1$.
+Assuming that the FRB emission originates from one bunch, \cite{Lyubarsky21} calculated the value of the suppression factor in the context of FRBs and found that it is a very small value, i.e. $f_{\rm cur}^{\rm Gil} \sim 10^{-10}$, suggesting that the emitted power is about 10 orders of magnitude smaller than the vacuum case \citep{Rybicki1979,Jackson1998}. \cite{Lyubarsky21} therefore suggested that coherent curvature radiation is not a competitive mechanism to power FRB emission.

-In this paper, we critically evaluate the plasma suppression effect on coherent emission by bunches in general.
-The structure of this paper is organised as follows.
-In section 2, we discuss two bunched coherent emission mechanisms of FRBs (curvature radiation vs. ICS) and discussed the required conditions for significant plasma suppression.
-We argue that the ICS mechanism essentially does not suffer from the suppression effect.
-In section 3, we study the specific case when the suppression effect is important for bunched coherent curvature radiation.
-We revisit the theoretical framework of \cite{Gil04} and make some corrections in their treatment and re-derive $f_{\rm cur}$.
-We find that it should be $\sim$6 orders of magnitude greater than $f_{\rm cur}^{\rm Gil}$.
-The main conclusions and discussions are summarized in Section 4.
-Some detailed derivations are presented in Appendices.
-The convention $Q=10^nQ_n$ in cgs units is adopted.